kaiusl/KLPlugins.DynLeaderboards/README.md

 * Open SimHub and enable the plugin
 * Check plugin settings for correct "ACC configuration location" under "General settings".
 If it's background is green, then we found needed files, if it's red there's something wrong with the location.
 This location is used to read information needed to connct to ACC broadcasting client.
 * If you needed to change the location, restart SimHub.
-* Go to "Controls and events" from SimHub sidebar and add mappings for "DynLeaderboardsPlugin.Dynamic.NextLeaderboard" and "DynLeaderboardsPlugin.Dynamic.PreviousLeaderboard" actions.
+* Go to "Controls and events" from SimHub sidebar and add mappings for `DynLeaderboardsPlugin.Dynamic.NextLeaderboard` and `DynLeaderboardsPlugin.Dynamic.PreviousLeaderboard` actions.

 	For mapping to controller inputs you need to enable "Controllers input" plugin and to keyboard inputs "Keyboard Input" plugin.